 - The time it takes to find information on pre foreclosures.

 - The difficulty of getting into contact with owners at the right time.

-Even if the data you’re accessing is accurate, that may not always mean that it’s up-to-date.
+Even if the pre foreclosure information you’re accessing is accurate, that may not always mean that it’s up-to-date.
 And it certainly may not be easy to find.

 When it comes to using that information as an opportunity for investment or refinance, then to get in touch with the owner, the freshness of the information becomes imperative.

 Access to the right tools and insights can help you find and successfully act on the right pre foreclosure opportunities.
 Finding them is important, but having the right information to take action, whatever that may be, depending on your role in the industry, is even more imperative.

 What tools should you use?
 For finding and maximizing pre foreclosure opportunities, Reonomy, public records and online listings websites can set you up for success.